nomeata/haskell-for-readers/haskell-for-readers.md

 Tooling interlude: Editing files ☆
 ----------------------------------

 At this point, we should switch from working exclusively in the REPL to writing an actual Haskell file.
-We can start by creating a file `Types.hs`, and put in the code from the previous section:
+We can start by creating a file [`types.hs`](https://haskell-for-readers.nomeata.de/files/types.hs), and putting in the code from the first chapter:
+section:

 ``` {.haskell .slide file=types.hs}
 isRound x = x `mod` 10 == 0